Filtering¶

 Use parentheses ()

 to increase the priority of data query conditions.
-If the query contains parentheses, the logic within the parentheses will be executed first.
-The precedence of the logic inside the parentheses still follows the order NOT > AND > OR
+If the query contains parentheses, the logic inside the parentheses will be executed first.
+The precedence of the query inside the parentheses still follows the order NOT > AND > OR

 .